-(Colombian, b.1932) is celebrated for his painted and sculpted scenes featuring animals and figures with inflated proportions, reflecting the artist’s predilection for satire, caricature, and political commentary in his work.
-Born in Medellin, Columbia, Botero began exhibiting his paintings there in 1948, and later worked as a set designer in Bogotá.
+(Colombian, b.1932) is celebrated for his painted and sculpted scenes featuring animals and figures with inflated proportions, reflecting the artist’s predilection for satire, caricature, and political commentary.
+Born in Medellin, Colombia, Botero began exhibiting his paintings there in 1948, and later worked as a set designer in Bogotá.
 In the 1950s, he traveled to several different European countries, including Spain, Italy, and France, to study the work of Renaissance and Baroque masters.
 He also traveled to Mexico to familiarize himself with the current Mexican avant-garde.
-Botero became renowned for the varied source material he drew upon, from Columbian folk imagery to canonical works by Diego Velázquez
+Botero became renowned for the varied source material he drew upon, from Colombian folk imagery to canonical works by Diego Velázquez

 , Pablo Picasso

 , and Francisco de Goya